quru/qis/doc/image_help.md

 For some audiences this information can be useful, but at other times, such as when displaying thumbnail images on a web site, it may not be required.
 By enabling the strip option, all this embedded information can be removed, resulting in a smaller file size.
-If you do not specify a value, the image server's default strip setting is used.
 Valid values are true or false, 1 or 0.

 For advanced users, the strip option should be left at false (or 0) if you are dealing with CMYK images,